Ghoulean/GhouleanZolaBlog/zola/content/articles/ensemble-spoiler-full/index.md

 ## Gameplay Tips

 * Ignore the meats until a librarian gets sacked
 * Just brute force your way through Resilience with bleed, burn, paralysis, feeble, disarm, fragile application.
 You have a lot.
 * Each instance of debuff application reduces resilience by one.
 For example, Mangle with Carver of Scars \+ Deep Wound \+ Digging Shank attributions will delete 10 resilience: 2 from base effect, 2 from Digging Shank, 2 from Carver of Scars, and 2 from Deep Wound.
 The only effects that don't increase their infliction by adding a new instance of debuff is pierce stance and the Obsession abno page.
 * Strategically use Into the Sack\!'s healing to prevent dying.
 Once your librarian gets sacked, you should prioritize freeing them over damaging Greta.
 * Redirect Greta's attacks onto the Into the Sack\! target so that she doesn't use those attacks (because the target gets sacked first).
 * If you want to cancel Into the Sack\! for whatever reason, you can destroy the die with a mass attack.
 She will use it again next turn however.
 * Build emotion level to access your abno and Ego pages.
 Your abno pages provide good power and status infliction; you really want Sanguine Desire
 * Use Sanguine Desire, not for the sexy 3rd die roll, but because of the anti-bleed reduction effect.
 Sanguine Desire can take out 150+ HP in a single turn from measly 10 bleed alone.
 At 20-30 bleed, Sanguine Desire pretty much guarantees that Greta will hit the next health gate.

 ### Recommended Abnos \+ Egos

 * Abnos:
   * Tier 1: Cocoon \> Look of the Day \> Axe \> others.
 Put Cocoon on not-Purple Tear
   * Tier 2: Alertness \> Friend \> Shyness \= Obsession \= Meal \> Funny Prank
   * Tier 3: Gooey Waste.
 The others are bad, so don't pick them.
 * Egos: Sanguine Desire \>\>\> others

 ### Demo

-\<todo\>
+{{ youtube(id="-s1aFqp4aOQ") }}

 ## Optimized Build